-If you would like more information on the park or to find out how you can support Stoneham's most beautiful public resource, call the Stoneham Conservation Committee at (781) 279-2696 or Whip Hill Park (781) 665-2696.
+If you would like more information on the park or to find out how you can support one of Stoneham's most beautiful public resources, please call the Stoneham Conservation Commission at 781-279-2696.